SeongGino/RetroGame350-AppRepo/README.md

 # RG-350 & PocketGo 2 - Application Repo

 These are all ports with the best available binaries (.OPKs), at least from my (Seong's) personal testing.
-Sources (whenever applicable) and activity are listed wherever possible, to hopefully encourage further development of applications for the new generation of OpenDingux-based handhelds, primarily the RG-350.
+Sources (whenever applicable) and activity are listed wherever possible, to hopefully encourage further development of applications for the new generation of OpenDingux-based handhelds; primarily the RG-350, but these are also known to work on the Pocket Go 2/Miyoo Max.

 All apps can be placed inside and ran from either the internal SD card in `/media/data/apps/`, or in the external card in `/media/sdcard/apps/`.

-`/media/data/local/share/` when navigating from FTP, and `/usr/local/share/` when navigating from DinguxCommander on the device are the same target directory.
-Keep this in mind when referencing locations for needed data files.
+`/media/data/local/share/` and `/usr/local/share/` are the same target directory.
+If you're using the RG-350, it's recommended to use FTP.
+The Pocket Go 2 is known to lack the necessary functioning device drivers to have working FTP, so you'll have better luck copying files through the built-in `Dingux Commander` utility.

 Anything not found here could be alternatively located within these domains, however we like to keep the focus on the present.